 Inleiding Akkadisch en spijkerschrift.

 This course is designed for students who have completed the first semester of Akkadian.
 It focuses on deepening and broadening knowledge of Akkadian grammar and the Old Babylonian script through the reading and philological analysis of Old Babylonian texts.
 These texts will include examples from different genres, exposing students to the different forms and conventions that characterize different modes of Old Babylonian textual production.
-Among the texts that we will read are Old Babylonian letters, the Zimri-Lim Epic, and royal inscriptions.
+Among the texts that we will read are royal inscriptions, letters, and epics (i.e. the Zimri-Lim epic and the Old Babylonian stories of Gilgameš).

 Students will master the Akkadian verbal system, including weak verbs and all verbal stems;

 Students will become acquainted with the discursive differences between various Akkadian textual genres;

 Students will become proficient readers of Old Babylonian texts;

 Students will gain familiarity with the Old Babylonian script.

 Attendance and active participation are obligatory for seminars.
 Students are required to prepare for and attend all sessions.
 The convenors need to be informed without delay of any classes missed for a good reason (i.e. due to unforeseen circumstances such as illness, family issues, problems with residence permits, the Dutch railways in winter, etc.).
 In these cases it is up to the discretion of the convener(s) of the course whether or not the missed class will have to be made up with an extra assignment.
 The maximum of such absences during a semester is two.
 Being absent without notification and/or more than two times can result in exclusion from the term end exams and a failing grade for the course.